roy-ganz/toql/README.md

 ## Project

-The toql project consists of
+The Toql project consists of

 * A __query parser__ to parse query string from web clients.
 * A __query builder__ to modify or create queries on the fly.
 * An __SQL mapper__, that translates Toql fields into SQL columns or expressions.
 * A __SQL builder__ to turn a query into SQL with the help of the mapper.
 * A __Toql derive__ that generates mappings of structs, functions to handle dependencies and helper functions.
-* __3rd party integration __  to work well together with Rocket and MySQL.
+* __3rd party integration__  to work well together with Rocket and MySQL.

 Make sure you check out the [guide](https://github.com/roy-ganz/toql/blob/master/guide/src/introduction.md) or run the example of a full CRUD with Rocket and MySQL.